Complex fluid models of mixed quantum-classical dynamics: Conclusions and perspectives

 As we have seen, interesting connections to spin-orbit coupling emerge and this is a completely unexplored direction suggesting that quantum-classical coupling may be modeled by the same algebraic structures appearing in the semirelativistic limit of the Dirac equation.
-Then, a natural open question concerns the comparison the fully quantum treatment of spin-orbit coupling in quantum hydrodynamics with the analogue treatment in mixed quantum-classical dynamics.
+Then, a natural open question concerns the comparison between the fully quantum treatment of spin-orbit coupling in quantum hydrodynamics and the analogue treatment in mixed quantum-classical dynamics.
 Addressing this question requires extending the present model to the case in which the coupling depends on the momentum.
 This extension is currently under development.

 Finally, one may wonder about possible numerical implementations of the proposed model.
-Given their simpler level of difficulty, we plan to start our computational efforts by focusing on the planar subystems.
+Given the simpler level of difficulty, we plan to start our computational efforts by focusing on the planar subystems.
 As the backreaction field is absorbed into a constant number, not only does this case allow for less computational resources, but also eliminates the necessity of dealing with the question about the initial profile of $b$.
 Given the presence of several advection equations and a variational formulation, this case would also offer a testing ground for recent structure-preserving finite-element schemes developed within our groups for the long-time simulation of fluid problems \cite{GaGa21}.

 \paragraph{Acknowledgments.} We are grateful to Irene Burghardt, Francesco Di Maiolo, and Darryl Holm for their keen remarks during the development of this work.
-The latter was made possible through the support of Grant 62210 from the John Templeton Foundation.
+We are also indebted with Paul Bergold for his careful reading of the manuscript.
+This work was made possible through the support of Grant 62210 from the John Templeton Foundation.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
-Partial support by the Royal Society Grant IES\textbackslash R3\textbackslash203005 is also greatly acknowledged.
+Also, we acknowledge financial support by the Leverhulme Trust Research Project Grant RPG-2023-078 and the Royal Society Grant IES\textbackslash R3\textbackslash203005.

 \addtocontents{toc}{ }